giampaolo/psutil/docs/faq.rst

 **What you can and cannot do with a zombie:**

-- A zombie can be instantiated via :class:`Process` (pid) without error.
+- A zombie process can be instantiated via :class:`Process` (pid) without error.
 - :meth:`Process.status` always returns :data:`STATUS_ZOMBIE`.
 - :meth:`Process.is_running` and :func:`pid_exists` return ``True``.
 - The zombie appears in :func:`process_iter` and :func:`pids`.